caninetools/canine.tools/stats.md

 description: "canine.tools server stats."
 permalink: /stats/
 ---
 This page details the server's stats for fun.
 Graphs are made with vnstati and RRDtool.
+The backend that returns the images (`api.canine.tools`) is a simply python web server.

 ### CPU Usage (hourly)
 ![CPU Usage (hourly)](https://api.canine.tools/cpu)